-There is a lot of wrong teaching on this subject, but I will attempt to present a concise argument why there will not be a tribulation Temple and what the abomination actually will be.
-The Abomination of Desolation is not the stopping of the sacrifice or the setting up of an image in the Temple, because the Jewish Temple will never be rebuilt in this age.
+There is a lot of wrong teaching on this subject; but I will attempt to present a concise argument why there will not be a tribulation Temple, and what the abomination actually will be.
+The Abomination of Desolation is not the stopping of the sacrifice, or the setting up of an image in the Temple, because the Jewish Temple will never be rebuilt until the return of Christ.

-One reason the Temple will not be rebuilt is because the Muslims control the Temple Mount and they will never let the Jews build the Temple there.
+One reason the Temple will not be rebuilt is because Muslims control the Temple Mount, and they will never let the Jews build the Temple there.
 To believe otherwise ignores 1400 years of history, much Scripture, and is just wishful thinking.
 I have already proven that the 7-year peace treaty is false.
-Also, a good number of Jews will convert to Christianity before the GT as we saw in previous chapters.
+Also, a good number of Jews will convert to Christianity before the last half of Daniel’s 70th week, as we saw in previous chapters.
 Plus, many Jews do not believe that the Temple should be built until the coming of Messiah.

-Add to this the fact that we do not know the exact length of the cubit; some people believe it was 1.5 feet, but the measure is not known for certain.
+Add to this, the fact that we do not know the exact length of the cubit.
+Some people believe it was 1.5 feet, but the measure is not known for certain.
 Without an exact measure, how can the Temple and the articles in the Temple be made?
-This is another reason to do a complete archeological excavation of the site and find the other temples.
-Such an excavation would take several years.
+This is another reason to do a complete archaeological excavation of the site, to find evidence of the other temples.
+Such an excavation would take many years.

-Also, if God wanted the Temple rebuilt, it could have been built during the rule of the Emperor Julian, who favored non-Christian religions.
-He commanded the Temple be rebuilt with public funds, but God stopped it.
-First there were very high winds that blew dirt and covered up what had been dug, then an earthquake in 363 A.D. destroyed much work and killed some of the workers.
-But the work continued, then explosive gases came up from crevices in the ground and burst into fire, burning some of the workers until they finally gave up.
+Also, if God wanted the Temple rebuilt, it could have been built during the rule of Emperor Julian, who favored non-Christian religions.
+He even provided public funds to rebuild the Temple, but God stopped it.
+First, there were very high winds that blew dirt and covered up what had been dug; then an earthquake in 363 A.D. destroyed much work, and killed some of the workers.
+But the work continued; then explosive gases came up from crevices in the ground and burst into fire, burning some of the workers until they finally gave up.
 But that was not all:

 A more tangible and still more extraordinary miracle ensued; suddenly the sign of the cross appeared spontaneously on the garments of the persons engaged in the undertaking.
 These crosses looked like stars, and appeared the work of art.
 Many were hence led to confess that Christ is God, and that the rebuilding of the Temple was not pleasing to Him; others presented themselves in the church, were initiated, and besought Christ, with hymns and supplications, to pardon their transgression.
 (The Jew in the medieval world: a source book, 315-1791.
 By Jacob Rader Marcus, Marc Saperstein, Hebrew Union College Press, 2000, page 12)